 In the U.S., many work cultures embrace conflict.
 The types of conflict they hope to embrace are those that present innovation and progress.
-If you, the employee, were to receive a request from your superior, then disagree with that request and communicate your disagreement; that would be not be considered insubordination.
+If you, the employee, were to receive a request from your superior or employer, then disagree with that request and communicate your disagreement; that would be not be considered insubordination.

-If your superior, in that same work scenario, were to dismiss your disagreement and ask for you to complete the directed work, with you denying it; that would be considered insubordination.
+If your superior or employer, in that same work scenario, were to dismiss your disagreement and ask for you to complete the directed work, with you denying it; that would be considered insubordination.